EssamAhmed11/EssamAnbarPortfolio.github.io/README.txt

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

+I have used this HTML 5 code to present myself to whom interest in hiring Passionate data Analyst, and Willing to grow with company based on Companys' Vission and Objectives.

+Inside my protfolio, I will more about myself, and why I made career change and whats my personal objectives.

+I hope you enjoying my protfolio, hope you check my personal and professional information.

 This is Massively, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by Scrollex).
 A *slight* departure from all the one-pagers I've been doing lately, but one